ekrem-albayrak/samples-dotnetcore/README.md

 # Get current operating state of a workplace

-A small .net core cosnsole application wich authenticates to a FORCAM FORCE Bridge API, determine the operating state of an workplace and print it.
+A small .NET Core cosnsole application wich authenticates to a FORCAM FORCE Bridge API, determine the operating state of an workplace and print it.

 ![Image](Assets/GetOperatingStateOfWorkplaceGif.gif)